 The Federal Motor Carrier Safety Administration (FMCSA) is the authority that oversees the licensing and operations of freight professionals.
 It imposes a list of requirements that applicants have to fulfill to obtain the right to operate as a broker.
 Among them, one of the main criteria is to provide a security instrument in the amount of $75,000.
 It can be in the form of either a freight broker bond or a trust fund.

 There is no legal requirement for specific education in freight brokering.
 However, many budding brokers find it useful to complete freight brokering training in order to gather the basic know-how of the industry.

 To help you get started with your licensing, the main steps on how to get your freight broker license are outlined in the guide below.

 #1.
 Register a business entity in your state

-Before you can delve in the actual licensing process with the FMCSA, you need to create a business entity.
-This step is completed on state level.
+Before you can delve into the actual licensing process with the FMCSA, you need to create a business entity.
+This step is completed at state level.
 In most states, you need to seek the Office of the Secretary of State or a similar body for the business registration options.
 You can learn more about state business licenses from the Small Business Administration.